 It is hardly a shocker that Manfrotto made the list.
 When it comes to tripods, Manfrotto is always a safe bet.
-It fits almost any smartphone out there, and weighs just under two pounds.
-The ball head on the tripod has a single knob which controls all movements and includes a quick-wheel to attach a camera to its ¼”- 20 threaded stud.
+It fits almost any smartphone out there and weighs just under two pounds.
+The ball head on the tripod has a single knob that controls all movements and includes a quick-wheel to attach a camera to its ¼”- 20 threaded stud.

 Manfrotto Pixi Smart

-The Pixi Smart is a great flexible and easy to use tripod.
+The Pixi Smart is flexible and easy to use.
 It comes with multiple ¼” thread attachments, which enables it to be used with most smartphones.
-It serves two functionalities, as it works both as a stable holder and can also be used to a comfortable grip to capture great footage.
+It serves two functionalities.
+It works both as a stable holder and can also be used to a comfortable grip to capture great footage.

 At first glance, this tripod is pretty… well, to say it frank, weird.
-It has a square shape but the genius part of its shape, is that it makes it ideal to switch from landscape orientation to portrait.
+It has a square shape, but the genius part of its shape is that it makes it ideal for switching from landscape orientation to portrait.